US group Motive pays $25m for 40% stake in Irish fintech Global Shares

 Company provides software and services for employee equity share plan administration

-Motive Partners, a US venture capital firm backed by the Ireland Strategic Investment Fund (ISIF), has taken a 40 per cent stake in Irish fintech start-up Global Shares.
+Motive Partners, a US private equity company backed by the Ireland Strategic Investment Fund (ISIF), has taken a 40 per cent stake in Irish fintech start-up Global Shares.

 No financial details of the transaction have been disclosed but industry sources estimate Motive paid about $25 million (€21.3 million) for the stake.